isomerpages/mlaw-corp/news/public-consultations/_posts/2024-04-22-post-Public Consultation on Prescribed Exceptions in Copyright Regulations 2021.md

 Please provide your feedback by 19 May 2024*.

 \*Following feedback from the public, the consultation exercise will be extended.
-It will now close on&nbsp;**26 May 2024**&nbsp;instead.
+It will now close on&nbsp;**2 June 2024**&nbsp;instead.
 We invite all interested parties to provide responses by then.

 Feedback may be submitted via the following channels: <br>